eslamhussienabuelella/co2-canada-vehicles-pyspark/README.md

 ## 🎯 Objectives
 - Identify the strongest predictors of CO₂ emissions in Canadian vehicles
-- Compare baseline and regularized regression models with ensemble methods
+- Compare baseline and regularised regression models with ensemble methods
 - Demonstrate the use of PySpark ML pipelines for large datasets
 - Provide data-driven insights relevant to environmental policy and sustainable transport